The iCandy Orange 3 Designer Collection Crush Review

 The pram is freestanding when folded so you can pop it in the corner of a cafe or store it in your hallway without it springing open and doing someone an injury.

 'The new iCandy Orange Crush 3 is very robust and can manage all types of terrain thanks to its sturdy wheels and frame,' says our tester Claire.
 'It looks and feels very 'luxe' and it's less heavy than I expected and surprisingly compact.
-It seems to tick all the boxes: a beautiful-looking yet robust buggy/carrycot combo that is suitable from birth onwards, with added bonuses such as the integrated buggy board and potential to convert it from a single to a double pushchair.
+It seems to tick all the boxes: a beautiful-looking yet robust buggy/carrycot combo that is suitable from birth onwards, with added bonuses such as the integrated buggy board and potential to convert it from a single to a double pushchair.'

 Comfort and features

-'I was pleasantly surprised by how light and easy it is to unfold the pram, making those panicked transitions to the car that bit less stressful,' adds our tester.
+'I was pleasantly surprised by how light and easy it is to unfold the pram, making those panicked transitions to the car that bit less stressful,' adds Claire.
 'My only bugbear is that the latch (which keeps the frame secure when folded) is very awkward to undo at times and does require some extra effort to operate.'

 The carrycot on the iCandy Orange 3 is another standout feature.
 'It's very snug with a soft inner lining which Cathal absolutely adores,' explains Claire.
 'The cot is safe for sleeping in overnight too, which is super helpful for overnight trips to visit friends and family.'

-Fully compatible car seat adaptors are included, which our tester loves as it spares her the expense of buying these: 'Not to mention the provision of the second pair of adaptors which allow us to heighten Cathal's seat at any point to give him a different view of his surroundings.'
+Fully compatible car seat adaptors are included, which our tester loves as it spares her the expense of buying these separately: 'Not to mention the provision of the second pair of adaptors which allow us to heighten Cathal's seat at any point to give him a different view of his surroundings.'

 'For a pushchair of this size, I was genuinely pleased with just how light it is,' adds Claire.
 'Perhaps not as light as some travel strollers, of course, but highly impressive given its sturdiness and adaptability to most terrains.
 Another clever design feature is the pushchair's easily adjustable handle which my husband and I can adjust according to our height - and to avoid any slouching!'